Skip to Content

 Hearing loss awareness and education

-• Awareness campaigns: Initiatives are important for increasing awareness of hearing loss and encouraging regular hearing checks, especially among older adults.
+Initiatives are important for increasing awareness of hearing loss and supporting frequent hearing checks, especially among older adults.

-NICE also updated its 2025 guidelines to recommend that individuals with hearing loss in both ears should be fitted with two hearing aids for improved speech clarity, especially in noisy settings.
-Ongoing follow-ups are encouraged to maintain effectiveness and device adjustment.
+NICE guidelines recommend that individuals with aidable hearing loss in both ears should be fitted with two hearing aids for improved speech clarity, especially in noisy surroundings.
+NICE also recommends follow-up appointments 6-12 weeks after fitting, with ongoing reassessment to ensure devices continue to meet needs.

 Key organisations and resources for hearing loss and hearing aids